Principled Design and Implementation of Steerable Detectors: Introduction

-The paper is structured in the following way.
+The paper is structured as follows.
 The continuous-domain theory of SNR-based optimal steerable filter design is presented in Section~\ref{sec:theory}.
 The implementation of the proposed theory on discretized image grids and detection algorithm are detailed in Section~\ref{sec:OSFimplementation}.
-In Section~\ref{sec:OSFpracticing}, we investigate the performance and parameter sensitivity of the proposed framework.
-Discussions and conclusions are presented in Section~\ref{sec:discussandconclude}.
+The performance and parameter sensitivity of the proposed framework is investigated in Section~\ref{sec:OSFpracticing}.
+Finally, discussions and conclusions are presented in Section~\ref{sec:discussandconclude}.